melikechan/melikechan/README.md

 ### Melike VURUCU | melikechan

-#### Important: Nowadays, I will be kinda inactive because I have to organise my academic life. :/

 <img src="https://melikechan.github.io/assets/octastar_of_ikomeko.svg" width="20%" >

 _in the name of the order, for the sake of eternity!_